Be at least 18 years of age when the mission begins

 Titanic rests on the seabed at a depth of 3800 meters (12,800 feet) or about 3.8 km (2.4 miles).

-The crew consists of 9 mission specialists, 5 to 8 OceanGate pilots and support crew, 1 to 2 content experts, 6 to 8 vessel crew, and technical or film crew for a total of 25 to 30 people aboard the vessel during your mission.
+The crew consists of 9 mission specialists, 8 to 10 OceanGate pilots and support crew, 4 to 6 content experts, 20 vessel crew, plus technical experts, film crew, doctor and companions for a total of 50 to 60 people aboard the vessel during your mission.

 Content experts join the expedition to expand the team’s ability to explore and gather data or images of the wreck.
-These experts include historians, biologists, wreck experts, film makers, and technical specialists.
+These experts include Titanic historians, deep sea marine biologists, marine archaeologists, microbiologists, film makers and technical specialists.
 A preliminary list of specific experts will be provided when available.

 Yes, a selection of alcohol will be provided and may be consumed aboard the ship in locations or at times designated by the Expedition Leader.
 Alcohol is not allowed in the submersible at any time, and alcohol may not be consumed the day prior to your submersible dive.
 Non-prescription substances are strictly prohibited throughout the expedition.

 Yes.
-The sub has emergency food and water to safety sustain five people for 96 hours.
-For crew comfort, a limited amount of food and beverage will be aboard for consumption during the 6 to 8-hour dive – although we recommend limiting your intake during the dive due to the lack of bathroom facilities.
+The sub has emergency food and water to safely sustain five people for 96 hours.
+For crew comfort, a limited amount of food and beverage will be on board for consumption during the dive – although we recommend limiting your intake during the dive due to the limited bathroom facilities.

-During any dive, the internal temperature is typically a few degrees warmer than the outside water temperature.
-For dives to the Titanic, we expect the internal temperature to be approximately 50-58 degrees F (10-14 degrees C).
+During any dive, the internal temperature inside the carbon fiber hull is typically a few degrees warmer than the outside water temperature.
+For dives to Titanic, we expect the internal temperature to be approximately 40-50 degrees F (4-10 degrees C).

 Claustrophobia has not been a problem.
-After over 250 dives in two subs we have not had anyone be claustrophobic.
-For his expedition, we are planning to provide opportunities for all mission specialists to climb aboard one of our submersibles to experience what it is like inside the sub prior to joining the expedition.
+After over 300 dives in three subs, we have not had anyone feel claustrophobic.
+For this expedition, we will provide opportunities for all mission specialists to climb aboard one of our submersibles to experience what it is like inside the sub prior to joining the expedition.